Veritas VxVM Suite : Vxassist

 attached to and synchronized with the volume to be backed up and later detached

 and made offline by vxassist snapshot command .
+The snapshot volume can

 be used by backup utilities while the original volume continues to be available